DOI-ONRR/doi-extractives-data/research/sprint17/sprint17_interview-script-revised.md

 ## Main questions

 "I’ve got a printed version of the front page here.
 Imagine somebody sent you a link to this site and this is what popped up in front of you when you clicked on the link.
 If you could, please put a question mark next to anything (word, phrase, section, prompt) that you find confusing.
 Put a plus sign next to anything that makes sense to you and that you'd like more information about.
-Finally, draw a minus sign next to anything you understand and don't want to read/want less of."
+Finally, draw a minus sign next to anything you're not interested in/want to see less of."

 "Awesome – thank you.
 Now that you've seen the some of our site, I'd like to ask you a few general questions about what you think."